chloeandisabel/dynomizer/README.md

 database table and schedules them for execution.
 Every minute, the table is checked for new or changed records.

-The main page of the application is a dashboard with the following elements:
-- Status (running, stopped)
-- Start/stop buttons
-- List of schedules in memory with edit and delete links
+The main page of the application list all of the schedules in memory, with edit and delete links.

 ## Miscellaneous